-- It does not support changing parameters, but the REST-API interface (Section 7.3) can be used for changing parameters. - It does not (yet) support getting color images.
-Only monochrome images are supported. - It is not a standard vision interface like GigE Vision.
+- It does not support changing parameters, but the REST-API interface (Section 7.3) can be used for changing parameters. - It is not a standard vision interface like GigE Vision.

 The rc_cube provides synchronized image sets via gRPC server side streams on a separate port for each pipeline.
 The port is 50051 + pipeline number, so 50051 for pipeline 0, 50052 for pipeline 1, etc.